1982 New York gubernatorial election: Campaign

 Koch's status as the early front-runner was quickly derailed by the publication of an interview he had given to Playboy in late 1981, in which he exalted life in New York City and denigrated suburban and rural lifestyles in comparison.
 On a trip to Albany following the article's publication, Koch was booed loudly.
 He described the interview as "foolish" and apologized to upstate voters.

 Both candidates emphasized their respective records.
 Cuomo differentiated himself by his opposition to the death penalty, and attempted to link Koch to Republican politicians and President Ronald Reagan.
 Nevertheless, at the June party convention in Albany, Koch received the party's endorsement with 61% of the vote.

 Despite an early pledge of neutrality, Governor Carey endorsed Koch late in the campaign.
 Cuomo criticized Carey's decision to endorse Koch, and called Carey "a good Governor and a lousy politician.

 Results

-Cuomo's victory was considered a "stunning upset" by the New York Times that relied on "an unusual coalition of liberal Democrats, labor, minorities and upstaters."
-Koch ran strongly in Jewish communities, while Cuomo won black, liberal, and Italian communities by a similar margin.
+Cuomo's victory was considered a "stunning upset" by The New York Times called "the Cuomo majority" that relied on "an unusual coalition of liberal Democrats, labor, minorities and upstaters."
+Koch ran strongly in Jewish communities, while Cuomo won black, liberal, Irish and Italian communities by a similar margin.
 A key to Cuomo's victory was his strong showing in New York City itself; though Koch won the city and its four suburban counties (Rockland, Westchester, Suffolk, and Nassau) as expected, Cuomo kept the margin close and won half of the city's Assembly districts.
 That, combined with large victories in nearly every upstate county, allowed Cuomo to win.

 Koch endorsed Cuomo immediately, declaring "what's important to all of us is that we keep a Democrat in Albany."